 Long, hot showers might be relaxing, but they’re not doing much for your dry skin.
 Instead of moisturising your skin, when you jump in your hot shower every day, it can remove the protective oils that your skin naturally produces.

 It’s not just the temperature you should be reducing; the amount of time you’re in has an impact too.
 Try to get your shower time to less than ten minutes.
 By reducing the temperature and the time you’re giving your skin more love.
-It’s also a good idea to avoid washing your face in very hot shower water and wash your face in your skin instead.
+It’s also a good idea to avoid washing your face in very hot shower water and wash your face in your sink instead.

 This one is another easy win and won’t take you any time; in fact, it’ll save it for you.
 Scrubbing your skin might make you feel you’re cleaning it correctly, but it’s not doing you or your dry skin any favours at all.